-Although there is a recipe from beignets in Glazed, Filled, Sugared, and Dipped, I actually found this seasonal recipe for Pumpkin Beignets from the oh-so-exclusive Club 33 at Disneyland, and considering my total Disney obsession, I was 100% on board to whip them up myself!
-I cut most of them into squares, but a few of them got the Mickey treatment from a cutter I have 🙂
+This seasonal recipe for Pumpkin Beignets from the oh-so-exclusive Club 33 at Disneyland is perfect for fall.
+I cut most of them into squares, but a few of them got the Mickey treatment from a cutter I have.

-Typically beignets are covered in powdered sugar, making them messy/delicious to eat, but these are a bit fancier and include a recipe for maple glaze to drizzle over the top right before serving!
-Although my beignets didn't rise a whole lot on their own for some reason (maybe they weren't in a warm enough place?), they definitely puffed up nicely in the oil, which I fully expected and therefore wasn't too worried.
+Typically beignets are covered in powdered sugar, making them messy/delicious to eat.
+These are a bit fancier and include a recipe for maple glaze to drizzle over the top right before serving!

 - ¼ teaspoon dry yeast